 2. The frustration stage

-“For me it was difficult at the beginning, but then it became the best experience I have ever had,” said Esmelin Rayo, a Participate teacher from Costa Rica.
+“For me, it was difficult at the beginning, but then it became the best experience I have ever had,” said Esmelin, a former Ambassador Teacher from Costa Rica.

-Small things – losing keys, missing the bus or not being able easily order food in a restaurant – may trigger frustration.
+Small things – losing keys, missing the bus, or not being able to easily order food in a restaurant – may trigger frustration.
 And while frustration comes and goes, it’s a natural reaction for people spending extended time in new countries.

 Bouts of depression or homesickness are common during the frustration stage.